-There’s nothing as cute as the innocent smile of a young child.
+There’s nothing as cute as the smile of a young child.
 Their beaming grin can melt your heart even on your worst of days.
 As a parent, you want to do everything you can to ensure that your child’s pearly whites stay healthy and bright.
 However, the unfortunate truth is that white teeth don’t always stay white.
-Without proper education, care, and assistance from your pediatric dentist, a kid’s teeth can turn yellow over time.
+If they don’t take proper care of them, your kid’s teeth may become yellow.

-If you’re wondering how to prevent or fix your child’s yellow teeth, Children’s Dentistry, the leading pediatric dentist in the greater Las Vegas area, has several tips to help.
+If you’re wondering how to whiten a child’s yellow teeth, Children’s Dentistry can help.
+Try these tips from one of the leading pediatric dentists in the greater Las Vegas area.

-The best way to “fix” a child’s yellow teeth is to prevent them from turning yellow in the first place.
+The best solution for how to whiten a kid’s teeth is to prevent them from turning yellow in the first place.
 In situations like this, the old adage is true: “an ounce of prevention is worth a pound of cure.”
 By teaching your child good oral care habits, you can ensure that your child’s teeth remain clean, white, and healthy for a lifetime.

 Under normal circumstances, you can prevent your child’s teeth from staining by teaching them good oral health habits.
-To keep your kid’s teeth from turning yellow, here are some tips to teach your child (or to remind them again):
+To avoid yellow teeth in kids, here are some tips to teach your child (or to remind them again):

 - Brush twice a day: Ideally, your child should be brushing their teeth after breakfast and before going to bed at night.
 This will help brush away bacteria and food particles and keep them from attacking their teeth and gums.
 By brushing once a day (or not at all!), they’ll end up developing plaque, gingivitis, and tooth staining over the long term.